 - 1.4.1 Party B shall cause Party C to promptly convene a shareholders' meeting, at which a resolution shall be adopted approving Party B's transfer of the Optioned Interests to Party A, Party D and/or the Designee(s); - 1.4.2 As to Party B's transfer of the Optioned Interests to Party A, Party D and/or the Designee(s), Party B shall obtain a written statement specifying approval of the transfer and waiver of right of first refusal from other shareholders of Party C; - 1.4.3 Party B shall execute an equity transfer agreement with respect to each transfer with Party A, Party D and/or each Designee (whichever is applicable), in accordance with the provisions of this Agreement and the Equity Call Option Notice; and - 1.4.4 The relevant Parties shall execute all other necessary contracts, agreements or documents (including without limitation, amendments to the articles of association of the company), obtain all necessary government licenses and permits (including without limitation the business license of the company) and take all necessary actions to transfer valid ownership of the Optioned Interests to Party A, Party D and/or the Designee(s), unencumbered by any Security Interests, and cause Party A, Party D and/or the Designee(s) to become the registered owner(s) of the Optioned Interests.
 For the purpose of this Article and this Agreement, "Security Interests" shall include securities, mortgages, third party rights or interests, stock options, acquisition right, right of first refusal, right of offset, and ownership retention or other security arrangements, but shall be deemed to exclude any Security Interest created by this Agreement, Party B's Equity Pledge Agreement and Party B's Power of Attorney.
-"Party B's Equity Pledge Agreement" as used in this Article and this Agreement shall refer to the Equity Pledge Agreement executed by and among Party B, Party C and Party D on the date of this Agreement, including any revisions, amendments or restatements thereto; and the "Party B's Power of Attorney" as used in this Agreement, including any revisions. amendments or restatements thereto.
+"Party B's Equity Pledge Agreement" as used in this Article and this Agreement, including any revisions, amendments or restatements thereto; and the "Party B's Power of Attorney" as used in this Agreement, including any revisions, amendments or restatements thereto.